jjallaire/draftpod/src/components/guide/articles/faq.md

 You can also sit on the shoulder of the some of the very best Magic players in the world as they draft by watching streams and/or YouTube videos.
 You can find lots of streams on [Twitch](https://www.twitch.tv/magic/videos) as well as archives of previous drafts from [Ben Stark](https://www.youtube.com/results?search_query=Channel+BenS), [Reid Duke](https://www.youtube.com/results?search_query=Channel+Reid), [Luis Scott Vargas](https://www.youtube.com/results?search_query=Channel+LSV), and [Marshall Sutcliffe](https://www.youtube.com/results?search_query=Channel+Marshall) (among others) on the Channel Fireball YouTube channel.

-#### How are draftpod card ratings derived?
+#### How are Draftpod card ratings derived?

-The card ratings used by draftpod are based on the P1P1 community evaluations available at [https://draftaholicsanonymous.com/](https://draftaholicsanonymous.com/).
+The card ratings used by Draftpod are based on the P1P1 community evaluations available at [https://draftaholicsanonymous.com/](https://draftaholicsanonymous.com/).

 The site publishes a list of cards for each set in order of community preference (e.g. here's the ordering for [Ravnica Allegiance](https://www.draftaholicsanonymous.com/p1p1-ravnica-allegiance/)).